 It has been proven that HIIT is one of the fastest ways to burn fat without compromising your muscle mass.
 The short intervals with high-intensity training increase your heart rate and boost your post-calorie burn for many hours after your workout.

-You can train much more efficiently and explosively with HIIT than you can with a longer-lasting training at lower intensity, and it gives a stronger and more solid physique.
-HIIT can be trained by both beginners and professional athletes as it is about taking as many repetitions as you can within relatively short time intervals.
-That’s why you get more out of HIIT?
+You can train much more efficiently and explosively with HIIT than you can with longer-lasting training at a lower intensity, and it gives you a stronger and more solid physique.
+HIIT can be trained by both beginners and professional athletes as it’s about taking as many repetitions as you can within relatively short time intervals.
+That’s why you get more out of HIIT.

-Short training sessions of 12–30 minutes with high intensity give in most cases better results in weight loss, fitness and functional strength than training for 1–2 hours with low intensity.
+Making a plan with short training sessions of 12–30 minutes with high intensity gives in most cases better results in weight loss, fitness and functional strength than training for 1–2 hours with low intensity.
 Since you only can provide your maximum training effort within a short time interval, then the intensity will drop drastically and you will not get as much out of the training.

 An example could be that a person can do 12 squats at the same pace within an interval of 20 seconds.
 If the person continued for 60 seconds, the pace would decrease.
 When you take a break between the intervals, you allow the body to continue at the same high pace again after the break.

-This means that you spend less time on the training, but achieve a much better quality as you can provide your maximum in the time you train.
+This means that you spend less time on the training, but achieve a much better quality as you can provide your maximum in the time you train – the active period.
 Anyone can train HIIT and get the same effective results.

 They both train with high intensity and therefore get the most out of their training.
 You could say that the better shape you are in, the higher the intensity should be in the training, and if you are untrained, you should not go up to an equally high intensity before it gives results.

-If you are a complete beginner and untrained, twice a week will be enough to improve your strength, fitness and endurance.
+If you are a complete beginner and untrained, twice a week will be enough with a program to improve your strength, fitness and endurance.
 When you notice an improvement, you can increase the number of workouts to 3 times a week, which will improve your progress quite a bit.

 50/10 = 50 seconds of training and 10 seconds break (our primary interval)